“Let’s be friends!” We’ve all heard it before.

 Friends first, then lovers

 He can relax in knowing that he can be himself and not worry about if you’re going to ask about a relationship.
 Basically, you put the ball in his hands and you give him the opportunity to lead.
 Developing a bond of friendship before a relationship is definitely better than just letting attraction get the better of you and discovering later that you can’t even be good friends.

 You can date other people

-When it comes to friendship, there are no strings attached and you are free to date and see other people if you like, because you’re not tied to him, you’re not obligated to him, and you don’t owe him any explanations for the decisions you make.
+When it comes to friendship, there are no strings attached and you are free to date and see other people if you like.
+You’re not tied to him, you’re not obligated to him, and you don’t owe him any explanations for the decisions you make.

 When you hear the words, let’s be friends, take it in your stride, and give him just that, give him friendship without expecting it to blossom to a relationship.
 You may find that being friends is for the best and that you don’t want to be in a relationship with him.

 Well, they all placed friendship before relationship and their platonic bond worked out just fine.
 And it can happen just that way in real life too.
 Only if building a friendship before a relationship is a priority for you.